Welcome to Madrid

 User login

-The procession traditionally starts at the Carboneras Convent in Plaza Conde de Miranda and goes along Plaza de la Villa to Plaza Mayor, where the thunder roll breaks the silence.
+Following tradition, the parade starts at Carboneras Monastery in Plaza del Conde de Miranda and runs along Plaza de la Villa until it reaches Plaza Mayor, where the thunderclap of the musicians breaks the last silence.

 Docking stations: